How to set up Timeneye based on your company's needs

 The benefits of using groups are:

 - You can assign whole groups to specific projects with just one single click;

 - You can run a specific report on a particular group to see how the team have been working on.

 You can also assign a group manager to help you run reports on the groups if you need to.

-> Every report has an automation feature called schedule.
-All you have to do is click the automation icon, set the frequency that you want, and save it.
+Every report has an automation feature called Schedule.
+All you have to do is click the automation icon, set the desired frequency, and save it.

-> We recommend this option in case you need to run many reports regularly.
-It’s much better to let Timeneye do the work and just open the reports on an email; don’t you think?
+We recommend this option in case you need to run many reports regularly.
+It’s much better to let Timeneye do the work and open the reports in an email, don’t you think?

-> You can extract all this data in a report from the Entries section: this report is an itemized list of all the time entries you have created, with the billable total as well.
-You can attach this report to your invoice, or simply give it to your client as proof of work done.
+You can extract all this data in a report from the Entries section: this report is an itemized list of all the time entries you have created, with the billable total.
+You can attach this report to your invoice or give it to your client as proof of work done.

-> In the Entries section, you can select the billable entries you have tracked.
+In the Entries section, you can select the billable entries you have tracked.
 The platform automatically updates and shows you the difference between the billed and yet-to-be-billed amount.

 Now, go to your Timeneye Workspace to try all these tips!